October 1, 2025

 Good News

 There are a few things I think are important to take away from their portfolio website.
-First, knowing that this is a design studio that most likely comprises of decades of experience.
-It is important to recognize that at this level in a creative career.
-A portfolio website is like a formal requirement.
-It is something you need to do business.
-When it comes to the career of a younger creative, you absolutely need a portfolio website that has more substance than this.
-Not to say that this is bad.
-But Good News as a design studio can get away with showing images of their projects rather than having project pages devoted to individual projects.
-Which brings me to my second point.
+First, knowing that this is a design studio with decades of experience, a portfolio website is like a formal requirement—it’s something you need to do business.
+For younger creatives, a portfolio website needs more substance, but Good News can get away with showing images rather than full project pages.

 Have you considered adding a showreel to your portfolio website?
 Let me know with a reply and maybe I can help you out.